Cache-to-Cache: Direct Semantic Communication Between Large Language Models: Method

 \subsubsection{Overview}

-Building on the oracle experiments, we propose the \name Fuser architecture.
+Building on the oracle experiments, we propose the \name scheme.
 Its core objective is to extract useful contextual understanding or knowledge from one model (the Sharer) and fuse it into another model (the Receiver).